What personal information do we collect from the people that visit our website?

 As is true of most websites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.

 We post customer testimonials on our website, which may contain personally identifiable information.
-We do obtain the customer’s consent to post their name along with their testimonial via email prior to posting the testimonial on our website.
+We do obtain the customer’s consent to post their name and/or photo along with their testimonial via email prior to posting the testimonial on our website.
 However, if you wish to request the removal of your testimonial please contact us.

 Third Party Disclosure